eu regulationsFuelEUfueleu maritime regulationfueleu plannermaritime data

 This ample supply of compliance surpluses should prevent the pooling market being purely driven by scarcity of surpluses; prices will likely not be pushing the upper limit.

-What is more, large operators – found mainly in container shipping and cruise that have the highest exposure to FuelEU – will likely focus on securing neutral compliance balances for their fleets, at least initially, further reducing the compliance deficits looking for external pooling options.
+What is more, large operators – found mainly in container shipping and cruise, which have the highest exposure to FuelEU – will likely focus on securing neutral compliance balances for their fleets, at least initially, further reducing the compliance deficits, looking for external pooling options.

 To understand where pool prices will land, the cost of alternative courses of action – such as buying compliant bunkers, paying the penalty, banking and borrowing – needs to be analysed.